sfc-aqua/quisp/README.md

   working on a way to pre-calculate this, so that you can choose to either include tomography or not; it sort of works, but may be a bit kludgy.
+* teleportation, with limitations on source and destination

 networking protocols:

 * basics of RuleSet creation & distribution
 * framework for a routing protocol

-missing essential features:

-* entanglement swapping (we hope to have this done before release)
+missing essential features (we hope to have some of these done before release, others will be in progress):

+* more general entanglement swapping
 * resource allocation & multiplexing (we need at least something crude here, or we can't have multiple connections running that require access to the same links)
-* some mechanism for establishing traffic patterns
+* more general mechanism for establishing traffic patterns

 ## Installation requirements